Best white wine selections for 2025

 • Sancerre

-Each grape brings unique aromas, ranging from citrus and green apple to floral and mineral notes, making every variety a diverse and expressive choice.
+Each grape brings unique aromas which may include citrus, green apple, floral tones or mineral nuances making every variety diverse and expressive.

-When comparing red vs white wine, the main difference lies in the production process:
+When comparing red vs white wine, the main difference start in the production process:

-• Red wine is made by fermenting grape juice with the skins.
+• Red wine is made by fermenting grape juice together with the skins to extract colors, tannins and complex flavors.

 Types of white wine: the role of body and sweetness

-Different types of white wine correspond to a wide variety of styles, influenced by factors like grape variety, acidity and region of origin.
-However, we can confidently say that the three key elements are:
+Different types of white wine correspond to a wide variety of styles each influenced by grape variety, acidity and region where they’re produced.
+However, three key elements amongst these influences stand out:

-1. Body — how heavy or light it feels on the palate.
+1. Body: represents how heavy or light it feels on the palate.

-2. Sweetness — which ranges from dry to sweet.
+2. Sweetness: represents the level of residual sugar present in the wine which ranges from dry to sweet.

-These characteristics define a wine’s overall flavor profile, its level of freshness, and how well it pairs with different dishes.
-Understanding the white wine types by body, sweetness, and production style helps you make better choices for any occasion.
+Together, these characteristics determine the wine’s overall flavor profile, its level of freshness and how well it pairs with different foods.
+Understanding how body, sweetness and production influence the different white wine types makes it easier to select the right wine for any occasion.

 Light, medium or full: discovering white wine by body